Pills set to be focus of next abortion battle - NewsBreak

 Use of abortion pills has been rising in the U.S. since 2000 when the Food and Drug Administration approved mifepristone — the main drug used in medication abortions.
 More than half of U.S. abortions are now done with pills, rather than surgery, according to the Guttmacher Institute, a research group that supports abortion rights.

 The FDA last year lifted a long-standing requirement that women pick up abortion pills in person.
-Mail delivery is also now allowed nationwide.Seminole teacher takes cover with family inside school vault, had to hold door shut during tornado
+Mail delivery is also now allowed nationwide.How many women die from unsafe abortions?

 Those moves have spurred online services that offer information on getting abortion pills and consultations to get a prescription.
 After the woman in South Dakota found that the state’s only abortion clinic could not schedule her in time for a medication abortion, she found an online service, called Just The Pill, that advised her to drive across to Minnesota for a phone consultation with a doctor.
 A week later, she came back to Minnesota for the pills.